claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 > java -jar Flashy-0.9.8-jar-with-dependencies.jar

-Note: Make sure that jAER or cAER are not running at the same time\!
+Note: Make sure that jAER or cAER are not running at the same time!

 ## Selecting a device